CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 #### Further Reading
 The Plate armor uses this.

-### Melee and Ranged Coverage
+### Melee, Ranged and Vitals Coverage
 #### Explanation
-This can be specified to differentiate an armors chance to absorb ranged vs. melee attacks.
+In the case of melee and ranged coverage they can be specified to differentiate an armors chance to absorb ranged vs. melee attacks.
+They behave identically to regular coverage taking it's place for those types of attacks.
 If not defined these default to the armors base coverage. **these are not a replacement for coverage** basic "coverage" is still used for stuff like, sun burn/wind.
 Primarily these can be used by modern gear that is designed to protect center of mass/practical front facing locations.

+Vitals Coverage does not behave like normal coverage and a is a % reduction to the amount of bonus damage a character takes from critical hits.
+If you have 100% vitals protection you take no additional damage from critical hits.
+If you have 50% vitals protection you take half the additional damage.

 #### Example
 ```json